Natassia Walley (she/her) - Stanford in Oxford

 What did you learn about yourself while you were studying abroad?

 That my attention span is about 1 hour and 15 minutes!
 After that point, I would need to get up and walk around the Brasenose library and the quad, grab some tea and/or maybe chat with some friends.
-I also ended up realized that there is stretch of time between 3 and 8 pm where it became very difficult to focus, so I’d structure my day accordingly and do my groceries, work out, cook dinner with some friends or go out for dinner, go to formal hall, etc. in that time frame.
+I also ended up realizing that there is stretch of time between 3 and 8 pm where it became very difficult to focus, so I’d structure my day accordingly and do my groceries, work out, cook dinner with some friends or go out for dinner, go to formal hall, etc. in that time frame.

 What was the most challenging experience you encountered while you were abroad and what did you learn from it?